jstewmc/rtf/README.md

 Obviously, the biggest area that needs some love is control words and control symbols.
 This library supports a paltry few.
 I didn't really need many control words for my purposes.
 So, I didn't create them.
 However, I designed the library so control words and control symbols could be easily added.

 If you're interested in contributing, see [CONTRIBUTING.md](https://github.com/jstewmc/rtf/blob/master/CONTRIBUTING.md) for details.

-## TODO

-There are few things I'd like to work on going forward:

-* *Search for elements* - For now, there is no way to search for an element like the DOM's `getElementByTagName()` or jQuery's `find()` and `filter()` methods.
-I'd like to add that.
-* *Adding extensions* - I designed the library to make it easy to add control words and control symbols.
-However, I haven't thought about adding a library of control words and symbols yet (my ultimate goal).
-* *Style magic methods* - I'm not totally happy about users having to know where a state's properties belong.
-For example, if a user wants to check if a text element is bold, they have to know to call `$element->getStyle()->getCharacter()->getIsBold();`.
-They have to know that the `isBold` property belongs to the character-state.
-A magic method that abstracts away the underlying state structure might be better (e.g., `$element->getStyle()->getIsBold();`).

 ## Author